Senior lecturer in Human Rights Studies and PhD. in Philosophy, PI of the project

 My currently funded research is focused on social and environmental justice looking at just transitions and alternatives to development.

-Postdoctoral Researcher at the Department of Human Geography, PhD. in Sustainability Science
+Researcher at the Lund University Centre for Sustainability Studies and PhD. in Sustainability Science

-Busch focusses mainly on the socio-political aspects of energy systems.
-In particular, he is interested in how the benefits and burdens of energy projects are distributed or in other words: who wins and who pays?
-Geographically, he mostly focusses on the Nordics and Germany but has also contributed to research on the Baltic Sea Region and Canada.
+In my current research, I focus mainly on the socio-political aspects of energy systems.
+In particular, I am interested in how the benefits and burdens of energy projects are distributed or in other words: who wins and who pays?
+I worked a lot on community energy projects but I have also looked at the political economy of renewable and fossil energy projects.
+Geographically, I mostly focus on the Nordics and Germany but I have also contributed to research on the Baltic Sea Region and Canada.
+In my PhD, I investigated the impact of Transnational Municipal Climate Networks on urban climate governance.